PyLadiesBerlin/resources/workshops/20_python_beginners_workshop/manual/installation_party.md

 Instead, we recommend that you go with Anaconda distribution of Python, specifically tailored for data analysis.
 1. Go to [Anaconda download page](https://www.anaconda.com/download/).
 1. Choose the Python 3.X version.
 At the time of writing it is version 3.6.
 1. Also, choose the 64-bit installer if you have a 64-bit operating system, otherwise go with the 32-bit installer.
-If you are wondering whether you should choose a 64-bit or a 32-bit installer, see our [Shall I choose a 32-bit or a 64-bit installer?](os_architecture.md) page.
+If you are not sure which is right for you, see our [Shall I choose a 32-bit or a 64-bit installer?](os_architecture.md) page.
 1. Download and run the installer.
-1. When prompted where to install Anaconda, copy the suggested location aside (we'll need it later on) OR change it to something that you will easily find afterwards (like `C:\Anaconda3`).
+  * When prompted where to install Anaconda, copy the suggested location aside (we'll need it later on) OR change it to something that you will easily find afterwards (like `C:\Anaconda3`).

 Once you have your Anaconda installed, there is one trick that will make your life easier.
 Follow these steps: